MilanJimi/detox-expo-bug-example/README.md

 yarn build:debug
 yarn build:release

-# Change emulator name to whatever you're using
+# Change emulator avdName to whatever you're using
+# Make sure it's on Tiramisu (API 33)
 vi .detoxrc.js

 # One of the following